aanunez/tortilla8/README.md

 * Nachos

-A GTK+ gui.
-No work has been started on this as of yet.
+Kivy based gui intended to be highly portable.
+No work has started yet.

 Running on GNU/Linux, BSD variants
 -----------------------------------

-There is nothing to configure, curses should ship with your python install.
+Install SimpleAudio via pip for sound in platter, Curses should ship with your python install.

 Running on Windows
 ------------------

+Install SimpleAudio via pip for sound in platter.
 Windows does not ship with Curses, which is needed by platter, so you'll need install the wheel package yourself from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 The 'cp34' (CPython 3.4) was tested on Windows 7.
 Once the package is downloaded, just cd to the directory and install via pip.
 ```
 :: If you haven't installed pip, do that